Nervous Arsenal 'still in great position' for title

 'Don't let the doubt creep in'

-As Odegaard says, Arsenal are still clear at the top, by four points, but reigning champions Manchester City have a game in hand and, with Erling Haaland breaking goalscoring records every week, Pep Guardiola's side are looking unstoppable as they chase down a potential fifth title in six seasons.
+As Odegaard says, Arsenal are still clear at the top, by four points, but reigning champions Manchester City have a game in hand and, with Erling Haaland breaking goalscoring records, Pep Guardiola's side are looking unstoppable as they chase down a potential fifth title in six seasons.

-It is now 10 wins in a row for City in all competitions as they push to win the treble of Premier League, FA Cup and the long-term target of the Champions League.
+It is now 10 wins in a row for City in all competitions as they push to win the Treble of Premier League, FA Cup and the long-term target of the Champions League.

 City entertain Arsenal at Etihad Stadium on Wednesday, 26 April and if the Gunners lose will then need Guardiola's team, who also have a better goal difference, to drop points in their remaining matches.